Audiu/JustSaying.Naming.EnvironmentServiceNaming/README.md

 # EnvironmentServiceNaming

-This is a page for JustSaying to add a naming convention based on environment & service name.
+This is a page for [JustSaying](https://github.com/justeattakeaway/JustSaying) v7 to add a naming convention based on environment & service name.
 It also has an extra method for defining point to point queues.

 ### What it looks like